Yesterday, November 18, Florida Governor Ron DeSantis signed a bill opposing the coronavirus vaccination mandates on workers.

 We do want to note that the new law states that the exemption decision will be up to the state Department of Health “to establish standards for competent medical evidence that the employee has immunity to COVID-19”.

-Those who are a salaried or non-union hourly employee within the United States, in order to continue working for the company, must have already received both doses of the vaccine.
+Those who are salaried or non-union hourly employees within the United States, in order to continue working for the company, must have already received both doses of the vaccine.
 The deadline to comply has since passed.

 Universal Orlando, on the other hand, did not require their Team Members to become vaccinated against COVID-19.
-Instead, those Team Members who are not vaccinated must wear face masks at all times while on property, including both inside and outside.
-Those Team Members who are fully vaccinated are no longer be required to wear masks onstage, backstage, indoors or outdoors.
+Instead, those Team Members who are not vaccinated must wear face masks at all times while on the property, including both inside and outside.
+Those Team Members who are fully vaccinated are no longer required to wear masks onstage, backstage, indoors, or outdoors.